dufflink/vfont/README.md

 ## What does the library make easier?

 First of all, I wondered if variable fonts are supported in iOS.
 Nowadays, developers use the top-level `UIFont` class to work individually with Light, Regular, Medium, Bold, and other font styles.
 I discovered that VF support had already been added in `iOS 3.2`.
-However, it was done at the low level in the `CTFont` class in the `CoreText` library.
+However, it was implemented using low level code in the `CTFont` class in the `CoreText` library.
 This leads to extra work in order to get to variable fonts using `CoreText` and 'UIFont'.

 ## Usage
 First, you need to add the custom variable font to your project.
 If you've never done this, I recommend reading this [tutorial](https://sarunw.com/posts/how-to-add-custom-fonts-to-ios-app).